UAB-BST-680/website/content/policies.md

     + 15 points for writeup, 5 for in-class presentation.

-    + accounts for 15% of final grade
+    + accounts for 20% of final grade

 - Class participation

-    + 5 points total
+    + 20 points total

+    + 10 points for participation in lectures

-    + based on participation in lectures and community forum.
+    + 10 points for participation in community forum (both for posting and responding to issues).

-    + accounts for 5% of final grade.
+    + accounts for 20% of final grade.

 - Extra credit